cynwong/Calen/README.md

 # Calen

-Calen is an application aimed to server as all-in-one organizing tool.
-Visit [deployed site](https://calen-cw.herokuapp.com).

-## Project descriptions

 Calen is a multi-purpose planning tool that can be used as a planner, scheduler, tasks organizer, or even a diary.
 The vision is to aid the user in organizing their schedules and increase their productivities.
+Visit [deployed site](https://calen-cw.herokuapp.com).

 ## The Inspiration